doeixd/combi-router/README.md

 ### Creating the Router

-Once you have routes, create a router from an array of routes:
+Once you have routes, create a router instance from an array of all your routes:

 ```typescript
 import { createRouter } from 'combi-router';